 3. Reporting guidelines for specific study designs

-FORMAT OF MANUSCRIPT
+FORMAT OF MANUSCRIPTS

 1. Title page